MedX-Media/MedX/CONTRIBUTING.md

 - You are passionate about empowering med people to know about health-tech-related topics.
 - You are a good writer with a portfolio of written work.
 Please provide links to your samples.
 - You have a strong understanding of the topics you wish to write about, backed by relevant experience or qualifications.
 Please provide links to your works/projects.
-If you think you meet these criteria, we invite you to schedule a meeting.
-Our Telegram administrator is also available to answer any questions you may have.
+If you think you meet these criteria, we invite you to [set a meeting](https://calendly.com/medxmedia1/30min).
+Our [Telegram admin](t.me/@MedX_admin) is also available to answer any questions you may have.

 ---